TheTypoMaster/gray.net.au/posts/2004/09/08/Its_been_a_bad_week.rst

 .. title: It's been a bad week :(
 .. slug: Its_been_a_bad_week
 .. date: 2004-09-08 17:12:00 UTC+10:00
-.. tags: site, tech
+.. tags: tech, servers, DoS
-.. category:
+.. category: Site
 .. link:

 Anyone who uses my mail server will know this has been a bad week.